The Regular Lines of Antigen-Antibody

 It will be understood that kst, the neutralization rate factor, is a characteristic expressing the neutralizing potency of an antibody medium.
 It is proportional to the antibody titer and dependent on the virus concentration to a degree determined by the factor q.
 It follows from the formula that the antibody titer obtained in a neutralization test and consequently the test sensitivity will be proportional to the length of the reaction period.
 The relationship between the antibody titer and reaction time is of first order, while the relationship between the virus titer or virus concentration and reaction time is exponential.

-The temperature is an important variable, which is not shown directly in the formula, but it is included indirectly because the value of the factor q is temperature-dependent.
-In the 1978 study, q was found to be approx. 0.15 at 37 oC but 0.24 at 4 oC [1].
+Temperature is an important variable, which is not shown directly in the formula but is included indirectly because the value of the factor q is temperature-dependent.
+In the 1978 study, q was found to be approximately 0.15 at 37 oC but 0.24 at 4 oC [1].

 The